juice-shop/pwning-juice-shop/part1/happy-path.md

 It brings you to the `#/complain` page where you can leave a free text _Message_ and also attach an _Invoice_ file.

+### Pomace Recycling

+When logged in you will furthermore see a _Recycle_ button that brings you to the `#/recycle` page.
+This is a very innovative feature that allows eco-friendly customers to order pre-stamped boxes for returning fruit pressing leftovers to the Juice Shop.
+For greater amounts of pomace the customer can alternatively order a truck to come by and pick it up.

 ### Change user password

 If you are currently logged in you will find the obligatory _Change